9 Data Loss Prevention Best Practices and Strategies

 • Organizing the data files and folder

-• Use compression method
+• Use compression method.

-• Determine backup schedule
+• Determine a backup schedule.

-• Make sure backup data regularly
+• Make sure to back up data regularly.

-• Determine your backup location
+• Determine your backup location.

-9. Prepare Data Loss Prevention Policy
+Prepare a Data Loss Prevention Policy

 So, the policies will help you how to access the data without it being exposed to anyone who should not have the right to access the data.
-It is also required that, train your employees about the DLP policy and they should know how to protect the organization’s sensitive data.
+It is also required to train your employees about the DLP policy and they should know how to protect the organization’s sensitive data.

 Conclusion